circlestarzero/EX-chatGPT/README.en.md

 - update api config
 - update api pool
 - Automatic saving and loading of conversation history, ChatGPT can retrieve previous conversations.
+- update OpenAI GPT3.5 Turbo offical API support, super fast and cheap.
+- update extra API calls and search summarizations to give a more comprehensive and detailed answer.